totoro253/PerformanceAnalysis/README.md

 # Q1: Which of the two stocks would have been your best performer during the study period?

-# Q2: Calculate quarterly returns instead of monthly returns
+# Q2: Calculate quarterly returns instead of monthly
+# Q3  Plot the maximal closing price for Microsoft and General electric by the period of 1 January 2010 until 1 december 2010